Department of Psychiatry

 Research - Research Units

-Medical Research Council Unit (MRC) on Risk and Resilience in Mental Disorders
+SA MRC Unit on Risk and Resilience in Mental Disorders

 Disorders of the psyche are fast becoming one of the greatest contributors to the burden of health disorders in both the developing and developed worlds.
 The current unit goes beyond anxiety and stress, to embrace a number of additional conditions, that are linked to, amongst others, compulsivity and impulsivity.
 The research covers a wide spectrum, from basic science (laboratory-based work) and clinical trials, using animal models, to genetics and brain imaging studies, as well as a variety of appropriate aspects of community psychology and culture.
 The practical implementation of these findings in the interest of the community, for example through the Unit's Mental Health Information Centre (www.mentalhealthsa.org.za), which includes a 24-hour telephone call service, is given high priority.

-for the Unit's comprehensive details including research outputs and current
+To view comprehensive details about this unit, including research outputs and current projects, click here.

 Tel: +27 21 938 9179

 Prof Lochner is the co-director of the genetics program in the unit, a clinical psychologist, researcher, and associate professor in the Department of Psychiatry.
-Her interests include anxiety disorders, obsessive-compulsive disorders, behavioural aspects of obsessive-compulsive disorder and in linking these with underlying genetic factors.
+Her interests include anxiety disorders, obsessive-compulsive disorders, behavioural aspects of obsessive-compulsive disorder, and linking these with underlying genetic factors.

 Prof Brian Harvey